np25071984/battleships/README.md

 5. Implement shadow when drag a ship (placement stage)
 6. Implament ship rotation (placement stage)
 7. Add endpoint which returns random ships configuration (placement stage)
-8. `ShipTypeAbstract` implementation is awful.
-Should prowide short identifier for each tipe

 ## Terminology